yeoneung/bayesian_system_id/README.md

 The output will be plots for the error, and the data is saved as csv file in the current directory.

 (i) stabilizable system parameters in 3D and 5D with
-- Gaussian
+- Gaussian noise
-- Gaussian mixture
+- Gaussian mixture noise
-- asymmetric
+- asymmetric noise
-noises.

 (ii) unstabilizable system parameters in 3D, 5D
-- Gaussian
+- Gaussian noise
-- Gaussian mixture
+- Gaussian mixture noise
-- asymmetric
+- asymmetric noise